timpokorny/timpokorny.github.io/jekyll/documentation/guides/vbs.md

 header-image-text: VBS3 from Bohemia Interactive Simulations

 excerpt: >
-    VBS3 is a flexible simulation training solution for scenario training, mission rehersal, squad-based tactical training and more.
-VBS uses Calytrix Technologies LVC Game to connect to simulation networks via DIS and HLA.
-Here, we look at how to link it with Portico.
+    VBS3 is a flexible simulation training solution for individual and squad level infantry training.
+DIS/HLA connectivity in VBS is provided by either Calytrix LVC Game or VBS Gateway depending on the version.
+This guide discusses how to use Portico with VBS3.

 ---